mcasperson/SecondBrain/README.md

 > [!NOTE]
 > The ability to interact with other data sources via the GitHub Action may be added in the future.

-The action is distributed as the Docker image `ghcr.io/mcasperson/secondbrainaction`.

 Here is an example of how to use the action:

 ```yaml